 - Shaping a suitable business plan.
 Planning is essential to your success and will be critical to obtaining financial support.
 See write a business plan: step-by-step.

 - Working out how much is required to finance the idea and how to ensure it is secured.
 See business financing options - an overview.
-GOV.UK also provide information on financial planning for farm businesses.

 - Working out what is involved in producing and delivering the new product or service from your rural enterprise.